 President, Interlochen Center for the Arts

-June 12, 2017, marks Trey Devey’s first day as the eighth president of Interlochen Center for the Arts.
-Devey is charged with the responsibility of advancing the institution as a global leader in arts education and a high impact, financially sustainable non-profit, which includes Interlochen Arts Academy, Interlochen Arts Camp, Interlochen College of Creative Arts, Interlochen Presents and Interlochen Public Radio.
+Trey Devey became the eighth president of Interlochen Center for the Arts on June 12, 2017, with a charge of advancing the institution as a global leader in arts education and elevating Interlochen's status as a high impact, financially sustainable non-profit.

-A former consultant with The Boston Consulting Group and past president of the Syracuse Symphony Orchestra, Alabama Symphony Orchestra and Florida Philharmonic, Devey also worked in development for the Syracuse Symphony Orchestra and Fort Worth Symphony and in production at the Lake Forest Symphony Orchestra.
+Devey brought a wealth of experience from across the arts world spectrum with him to the CSO, putting every ounce of that experience to work in creating the success anomaly that the CSO was under his tenure.
+A former consultant with The Boston Consulting Group and past president of the Syracuse Symphony Orchestra, Alabama Symphony Orchestra and Florida Philharmonic, Devey was no stranger to the orchestral world.
+He also worked in development for the Syracuse Symphony Orchestra and Fort Worth Symphony and in production at the Lake Forest Symphony Orchestra.
 As a League of American Orchestras Management Fellow, he completed assignments at the Pittsburgh Symphony Orchestra, New York Philharmonic, Fort Worth Symphony and American Composers Orchestra.

-Devey is an enthusiast of all art forms, having created collaborations between the CSO and other artists and organizations.
-The CSO is the resident orchestra of the Cincinnati Ballet, Cincinnati Opera and May Festival.
-The Orchestra's other collaborations span visual arts, theatre, motion picture arts and creative writing through such projects as LUMENOCITY, The Pelléas Trilogy and MusicNow Festival.
+Devey has always been an enthusiast of all art forms, having created collaborations between the CSO and other artists and organizations.
+In fact, the CSO is the resident orchestra of the Cincinnati Ballet, Cincinnati Opera, and May Festival.
+The Orchestra's other collaborations span visual arts, theatre, motion picture arts, and creative writing through projects such as the aforementioned LUMENOCITY and MusicNow Festival, as well as The Pelléas Trilogy.
 The CSO undertook dozens of electronic media projects during Devey's tenure and expanded its partnership with WGUC, Cincinnati's classical music public radio station.

-Devey holds an MBA from The Wharton School, University of Pennsylvania where he achieved the highest honor as a Palmer Scholar, graduating in the top five percent of his class.
+Devey holds an M.B.A. from The Wharton School, University of Pennsylvania, where he achieved their highest honor as a Palmer Scholar, graduating in the top five percent of his class.
 He graduated summa cum laude from Northern Illinois University with a Bachelor of Music and was given the Outstanding Alumni Award in 2003.